the94air/mixer/README.md

 ```
 git clone https://github.com/the94air/mixer.git
 ```
-And install all dependancies
+And install all the dependancies
 ```
 npm install
 ```
-And you'r done!
+done!